 What you need are ideas, passion, self-confidence, perseverance, grit, hard work, optimism, and an open mind for learning.

 Don’t get me wrong.
-Resumes are important when applying jobs (especially fresh graduates).
+Resumes are important when applying for jobs (especially fresh graduates).
 Employers use resumes as references.
 So yes, in most cases you will still need it for the sake of reference.
 But not to impress employers.